-Do you want to plan on where to go in Tokyo?
+Planning where to go in Tokyo?
 No worries because I’ve gathered all the best things to do in Tokyo, including the must-see spots to help you with your preparation.
-And through the list below, this will help make your trip more fun and meaningful.

 Tokyo is one of the top places to visit in Japan for tourists every year.
-And when you travel in this city, don’t miss the world-class theme parks, top-rated museums, and photogenic shrines.
+The city offers amazing theme parks, great museums, and beautiful shrines.

-So, let me introduce the 35 things you must do during your trip to Tokyo, which also includes the best locations serving delicious Japanese foods.
+Let me introduce you to the 35 things you must do during your trip to Tokyo, which includes the best places to enjoy delicious Japanese food. 😊

 1. Visit the Tokyo Disneyland